philvarner/rasterframes/docs/src/main/tut/exporting-rasterframes.md

 ## Writing to Parquet

 It is often useful to write Spark results in a form that is easily reloaded for subsequent analysis.
-The [Parquet](https://parquet.apache.org/)columnar storage format, native to Spark, is ideal for this.
+The [Parquet](https://parquet.apache.org/) columnar storage format, native to Spark, is ideal for this.
 RasterFrames work just like any other DataFrame in this scenario as long as @scaladoc[`rfInit`][rfInit] is called to register the imagery types.